Efficient harmonic resolvent analysis via time-stepping: Test cases

-The number of test vectors is set to $k = 5$, and $q = 2$ power iteration proves sufficient for the convergence of both gains and modes.
-The suboptimal forcing and response modes are shown in figure \ref{fig:HModes_airfoil}.
 The results from RSVD-\Dt closely align with the existing data obtained from RSVD-LU by \citet{Padovanetal20}, despite variations in the CFD solver, boundary conditions, domain setup, and energy norm.
 The gain plot in figure \ref{fig:HGains_airfoil}(a) exhibits a similar pattern to \citet{Padovanetal20}, with the exception that we have retained the optimal gain associated with the phase shift (the exact values differ due to differences in the problem setup).
 We noted that the leading mode and gain, \ie the mode associated with the phase shift, converged without power iterations due to a substantial two-orders-of-magnitude gap between the optimal and suboptimal gains.

 From a computational standpoint, a fair comparison between the RSVD-LU and RSVD-$\Delta t$ algorithms is feasible when both utilize the same parameters.
 However, the use of $N_b = 11$ proves to be excessively memory-intensive for the RSVD-LU algorithm, exceeding the available 3.5 TB of memory on our cluster.
 The CPU and memory scaling plots in figure \ref{fig:HGains_airfoil}(b) and (c), respectively, depict the LU decomposition of $\bm T$ with $N_b = 3$, maintaining a constant $N$ while varying the number of blocks $N_{\omega}$ from 5 to 15 with $\Delta N_{\omega} = 2$.
 On the same plots, we present the cost of computing the action of $\bm H$ on a vector using time-stepping.
 The total duration is set to 30 periods to obtain an accurate solution.
 We only vary $N_{\omega}$ while keeping $N_b = 3$, the overall cost of RSVD-\Dt remains constant and unaffected by changes in $N_{\omega}$.
 This implies that the creation of LNS operators and the time-stepping process incur significantly higher costs compared to the transformations between Fourier space and the time domain for forcing and response.
-The memory of RSVD-$\Delta t$ to store LNS operators remains independent of $N_{\omega}$, as expected (see $\S$\ref{sec:mem}), while storing $\bm Q$ and $\bm F$ matrices grows linearly with number of frequencies $N_{\omega}$.
+The memory of RSVD-$\Delta t$ to store LNS operators remains independent of $N_{\omega}$, as expected (see $\S$\ref{sec:mem}), while storing $\bm Q$ and $\bm F$ matrices grows linearly with the number of frequencies $N_{\omega}$.